mehrdadh/iCalendar/README.md

-# ICS File Reader Chrome Extension
+# ICS File Importer Chrome Extension

 A Chrome extension that reads .ics calendar files and creates Google Calendar events from them with a beautiful, modern interface.